Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Introduction

-Compared to active attacks, passive attacks are relatively hard to be detected.
-Backflash attack is a typical passive attack of SPAD, in which Bob's SPAD probabilistically generates backflash photons when a detection avalanche occurs~\cite{yingguanganli,yinguangkuanmen,2017,2018}.
-These backflash photons transmit backward to the quantum channel and carry the information of the secret key.
-Then Eve places a copy of Bob's apparatus in the quantum channel to perform the same measurement as Bob on backflash photons to decode the original quantum state.
-In the backflash attack, Bob emits backflash photons, and Eve only passively receives the backflash photons without causing any changes to the system's parameters.
-From this aspect of view, the backflash attack is of significant concern for practical QKD systems.
+Compared with active attacks, passive attacks are relatively difficult to be detected.
+The backflash attack is a typical passive attack targeting SPADs.
+Bob’s SPAD probabilistically emits backflash photons when a detection avalanche occurs~\cite{yingguanganli,yinguangkuanmen,2017,2018}, and these backflash photons transmit backward to the quantum channel and may carry the key information.
+Eve can then place a replica of Bob’s measurement devices in the channel and perform the same polarization measurements on the backflash photons to infer the original quantum states.
+In a backflash attack, Eve only passively receives the backflash photons without introducing any disturbance to the system parameters.
+Therefore, the backflash attack is a security issue that cannot be ignored in practical QKD systems.

-As early as 1956, the emission of secondary photons in p-n junctions was discovered~\cite{1956}.
-In recent years, backflash has been considered in QKD systems.
-Reference ~\cite{2017} analyzed the number of backflash photons generated by a stand-alone SPAD through optical fiber.
-Additionally, they provided a method for measuring the wavelength of backflash photons to obtain its approximate spectrum, which presents the wide-spectrum property.
-However, this study did not test backflash attacks in the scenario of an actual fiber-based QKD system.
-Regarding free-space QKD systems, the backflash attack was demonstrated in Ref.~\cite{2018}, although only the horizontal polarization state $\ket{H}$ and the vertical polarization state $\ket{V}$ are detected with limited distinguished ratio.
-Regardless of whether in free-space or fiber-based QKD systems, Eve's ability of distinguishing the quantum states that carry key information by the backflash photons is still uncertain.
-Specifically, the reason of the limited distinguished ratio is unclear, which results in the unknown upper limit of the distinguishing ability.
-Moreover, this limited distinguished ratio has not been considered in the security proof to estimate the leaked key information.
+The emission of secondary photons in p-n junctions was first reported as early as 1956~\cite{1956}.
+In recent years, this phenomenon—referred to as backflash—has been revisited in the context of QKD systems.
+Reference~\cite{2017} analyzed the number of backflash photons emitted by a stand-alone SPAD through optical fiber and proposed a method to measure their spectrum, revealing a broad wavelength distribution.
+However, this study did not investigate backflash attack within a realistic fiber-based QKD setup.
+For the free-space QKD system, the feasibility of the backflash attack was experimentally demonstrated in~\cite{2018}.
+It only measured the number of backflash photons in the horizontal ($\ket{H}$) and vertical ($\ket{V}$) polarization states, revealing that Eve's extinction ratio in these two polarization states is limited.
+In both free-space and fiber-based QKD systems, Eve’s ability to distinguish quantum states of backflash photons remains uncertain.
+Specifically, the underlying cause of the limited extinction ratio has not been clarified, leaving the upper bound of Eve’s distinguishing capability unknown.
+Furthermore, this limitation has not yet been incorporated into security analyses to quantify the corresponding information leakage.